mattyocode/portfolio-site/README.md

 ## Challenges and Improvements

 Working with a third-party carousel library was a consideration for efficiently building the site, but provided some constraints around styling (with some nested elements providing difficult to reach and style intuitively), and functionality (for example, fine-tuning of touch gesture interaction).
 Given more time, I intend to build a responsive carousel from scratch to fully get under the hood of this commonly used component.

+Tree-shaking with Three JS has also proved tricky, and I plan to continue looking for ways to reduce the bundle size.